100+ Best Fundraising Ideas for Everyone in 2024

 14. Ramen Cook-Off

 Ramen has become somewhat of a signature student dish.
-Invite your students to show off their best ramen recipe!
+Invite your students to show off their best ramen recipe and require a registration fee for those who wish to enter the competition!

 If ramen isn’t your thing, chili is another classic option for this unique fundraising competition.
-Sell tickets to your event to raise more money with this fun fundraising idea.
+Sell tickets to your event – and give the public the opportunity to taste and judge the food – to raise more money with this fun idea.

 Fundraising Potential: +